A review on the equation of state of color superconductivity via holography: CSC phase equation of state

-In the inner core of the heavy neutron star, the phase transition will occur in which matter will transit from the baryon matter to the quark matter.
-Hence, in this condition, the color superconductivity must be in the deconfinement phase.
-In our holographic model, the deconfinement phase corresponds to the $6d$ GB$-$RN$-$AdS black hole and it begins at $\mu=1.73$ \cite{Kazuo 2019}.
-After that, in deconfinement phase, the color superconductivity phase transition will occur when the chemical potential (density) is large enough.
-If we want to obtain the equation of state of the CSC phase by this holographic model, we need to compute the free energy of the color superconductivity phase in the deconfinement phase.
-To calculate the free energy, we must calculate the on$-$shell action of GB$-$RN$-$AdS black hole.
+First of all, we will consider the color superconductivity in the deconfinement phase.
+In deconfinement phase, the color superconductivity phase transition will occur when the chemical potential (density) is large enough and hence the temperature is low.
+If we want to find the equation of state of the CSC phase by the EGB gravity holographic model, we need to compute the free energy of the color superconductivity phase in the deconfinement phase when the diquark condensate appear.
+To calculate the free energy, we must calculate the on-shell action of GB-RN-AdS black hole.
 The Euclidean action is separate to the gravity part and the matter part as:

 From \cite{Olea2011} the gravity part of this Euclidean action is given by

 with $l^2_{eff}=\frac{2\alpha}{1-\sqrt{1-4\alpha}}$.

 We have